Concurrent Degree Program

 Of special interest to students pursuing a concurrent degree in humanities, social ecology or social sciences is the newly established Emphasis in Law, Society and Culture.

 At UCI, I knew I could combine a J.D. and a master’s degree in urban and regional planning and get the exact education I wanted.
-Because of UCI Law’s focus on public service and interdisciplinary studies, these academic programs complemented each other in a way I didn’t find at other schools.”
+Because of UC Irvine Law’s focus on public service and interdisciplinary studies, these academic programs complemented each other in a way I didn’t find at other schools.”

 — Lauren Gruber, '14